Alliance-Software/vitasite-docs/docs/page.md

 Click on the edit button to add, arrange or delete the content that appears on a specific page.
 When you click the button, a new browser window will open showing a representation of what the page will look like to your site visitors.

 ![Figure 2](img/pages_figure_2.png)

-_Figure 2_
+*Figure 2*

-There are two buttons at the top of this page (see Figure 2) labeled “Save” and “Cancel.”
+There are two buttons at the top of this page (see **Figure 2**) labeled “Save” and “Cancel.”
 Each button performs the following function:

 * **Save** – Saves any changes you have made to the page, and closes the edit window
 * **Cancel** – Discards any changes, and closes the edit window

 ![Figure 3](img/pages_figure_3.png)

-_Figure 3_
+*Figure 3*

 On any given page there will be one or more areas, called content areas, which you can edit.
-If no items are on the page, the tool bar only displays an 'Add Item" button (see Figure 3), meaning that the only action you can take is to add an item to the page.
+If no items are on the page, the tool bar only displays an 'Add Item" button (see **Figure 3**), meaning that the only action you can take is to add an item to the page.

 ![Figure 4](img/pages_figure_4.png)

-_Figure 4_
+*Figure 4*

 If there are existing items on a page, these areas are indicated by small numbers in the top left-hand side of each 'content' block.
-If you hover, or tap on a mobile device, a red outline will appear with an associated toolbar with each content item. gray header, as shown in Figure 4.
+If you hover, or tap on a mobile device, a red outline will appear with an associated toolbar with each content item. gray header, as shown in **Figure 4**.
 Inside the content area there is a toolbar associated with each content item.
 There can be multiple items on a page, and each item will have its own toolbar.
 The full toolbar contains the following buttons:

 * **Width:** Sets the item to a specific width to achieve a 'column' effect.
 See note below.
 * **Move To:** Allows reordering of items on a page within a specific content zone.
 Set the number of the content item you want to move the existing one to.
 All other content items on the page shift downward.